piiu/advent-of-code-2022/README.md

 ### Issues
 - Day 12 part 2 can be automated
 - Day 16 is missing
-- Day 17 part 2 needs dubugging
+- Day 17 part 2 is slightly wrong & needs dubugging